Shared Forest Project

-The project will aim to maintain the unique commoning heritage of the New Forest and develop a programme of learning and discovery that will increase public support and understanding for the commoning way of life.
+The project aims to maintain the unique commoning heritage of the New Forest and develop a programme of learning and discovery that will increase public support and understanding for the commoning way of life.

 Work within Shared Forest will consider the role of publicity campaigns and other interpretation material in changing people’s behaviour.
 This will build an understanding of the belief systems that lie behind behaviours and identify the differences between beliefs in people who comply and those who do not.
 The results of this will influence future campaigns in the final three years of the project.

 The project will result in a positive outcome for the Forest, for instance, with more careful driving on Forest roads, no feeding of livestock, avoiding drifts and better understanding of commoning.

 - result in Commoners having fewer problems with the public, such as less reports of ponies being fed, fewer animals involved in accidents on Forest roads and fewer conflicts with the public over commoning activities

 - enable volunteers to interact better with the public and develop a positive relationship with them rather than having to dispense negative messages

 - improve public support, understanding of and engagement with commoning

 - educate school children at 13 participating schools, giving them a better appreciation of the cultural heritage of the Forest through a specially designed toolkit.